tfischer4765/mm-install/README.md

 **The following applies ONLY if you selected to install MagicMirror via this script**

 If you selected to link your config to /etc, the following will be available:
-- the config.js file is stored in /etc/magicmirror/config/config.js
+- the config.js file is available in /etc/magicmirror/config/config.js
-- the modules directory is in /etc/magicmirror/modules.
-It is being pasted over /usr/local/share/magicmirror/modules using an overlay file system.
+- the modules directory is linked to /etc/magicmirror/modules.

 If you did chose to NOT link your config, they will be found in /usr/share/magicmirror.